 Combination products containing an inhaled glucocorticosteroid and a long-acting inhaled β_2 -agonist are preferred to long-acting inhaled β_2 -agonist and inhaled glucocorticosteroids administered by separate inhalers.
-Fixed combination inhalers ensure that the long-acting β_2 -agonist is always accompanied by a glucocorticosteroid.
+Fixed combination inhalers ensure that the long-acting β_2 agonist is always accompanied by a glucocorticosteroid.

 Children 5 years or younger.
-The effect of long-acting inhaled β_2 -agonists or combination products has not yet been adequately studied.
+The effect of long-acting inhaled β_2 -agonists has not yet been adequately studied.
+Combination therapy with budesonide and formoterol used both as maintenance and rescue has been shown to reduce asthma exacerbations in children ages 4 years and older with moderate to severe asthma202.

-Side effects - Although long-acting inhaled β2-agonists are well-tolerated in children, even after long-term use, because of inconsistency of reports on their effects on exacerbations of asthma, they are not the recommended option when more than one controller is required170.
-If used, long-acting β_2 -agonists should only be used in combination with an appropriate dose of inhaled glucocorticosteroid as determined by a physician, preferably in a fixed combination inhaler.
+Side effects - Although long-acting inhaled β_2 -agonists are well-tolerated in children, even after long-term use, because of inconsistency of reports on their effects on exacerbations of asthma, they are not the recommended option when more than one controller is required170.
+If used, long-acting β_2 -agonists should only be used in combination with an appropriate dose of inhaled gluco-corticosteroid as determined by a physician, preferably in a fixed combination inhaler.